-What to do if there's a cyber security incident at your school or kura
+Responding to a cyber incident in your school or kura

-Steps to take if you think your school/kura has experienced a cyber security incident, or you've been locked out of your network or computer systems.
+Steps to take if you think your school or kura has experienced a cyber security incident, or you've been locked out of your network or computer systems.

 If you've had a cyber security incident